-- 5.SS.4.1.1 Identify the people and groups who make, apply, and enforce laws within federal and tribal governments. - 5.SS.4.1.2 Identify and explain the important concepts in the Declaration of Independence.
-(453.01c) - 5.SS.4.1.3 Discuss the significance of the Articles of Confederation as the transitional form of government.
-(453.01d) - 5.SS.4.1.4 Identify the basic principles of the United States Constitution and Bill of Rights, such as popular sovereignty, limited government, separation of powers, majority rule with minority rights, and federalism.
-(453.01e)
+- 5.SS.4.1.1 Identify the people and groups who make, apply, and enforce laws within federal and tribal governments. - 5.SS.4.1.2 Identify and explain the important concepts in the Declaration of Independence. - 5.SS.4.1.3 Discuss the significance of the Articles of Confederation as the transitional form of government. - 5.SS.4.1.4 Identify the basic principles of the United States Constitution and Bill of Rights, including popular sovereignty, limited government, separation of powers, checks and balances, judicial review, and federalism.